-The Tottenham striker told of his difficulty in adjusting to life after the death of his friend Stan Ocloo in the attack on the Togo national team at African Cup of Nations in 2010
+Tottenham striker Emmanuel Adebayor has told of his difficulty in adjusting to life following the attack on the Togo national team at the 2010 African Cup of Nations.

 The team bus came under fire after crossing the border into Angola, killing three people on board.
 One of those who died was the team's press officer Stan Ocloo, who Adebayor described as a "big brother", and the forward says he found it very hard to get back to normal after the incident.